josephnewell90/Wallaroo-Styles/README.md

 There are two different ways we can go about this to solve two different problems

-+ If the line does not need to be the same length of the text ++ We will put '''<hr />''' elements before and after the text then size it appropriately
++ If the line does not need to be the same length of the text ++ We will put hr elements before and after the text then size it appropriately
 + If the line needs to be the same length as the text ++ Use the border CSS properties.
 This requires a wrapper with display: block so that we can center it if that's needed. display: inline-block; is placed on the h3 so that the width of the borders confines to the width of the text.